 - Dynamically increasing concurrency/throughput at read time.
 For example, you have a work queue and want to add more readers until the backlog is cleared.
 With Amazon Kinesis Streams, you can scale up to a sufficient number of shards (note, however, that you'll need to provision enough shards ahead of time).

 - Leveraging Amazon SQS’s ability to scale transparently.
 For example, you buffer requests and the load changes as a result of occasional load spikes or the natural growth of your business.
 Because each buffered request can be processed independently, Amazon SQS can scale transparently to handle the load without any provisioning instructions from you.

 Shard is the base throughput unit of an Amazon Kinesis stream.
 One shard provides a capacity of 1MB/sec data input and 2MB/sec data output.
 One shard can support up to 1000 PUT records per second.
 You will specify the number of shards needed when you create a stream.
 For example, you can create a stream with two shards.
 This stream has a throughput of 2MB/sec data input and 4MB/sec data output, and allows up to 2000 PUT records per second.
-You can dynamically add or remove shards from your stream as your data throughput changes via resharding.
+You can monitor shard-level metrics in Amazon Kinesis Streams and add or remove shards from your stream dynamically as your data throughput changes by resharding the stream.